 In 2009/10, the BNP's membership was nearly 15,000.
 Today, excluding the 'Life' category of members – of which the majority have departed in disgust – the party's membership is believed to have collapsed by between 80-90%.

 Many ex members have accused Griffin of having squandered the efforts and resources of numerous members and as having dashed their hopes for the future.

 Many will ask how it is possible for Griffin, who receives a considerable salary as an MEP and handsome attendance allowances, to be made bankrupt.
 Questions will therefore arise as to what Griffin has done with his salary, monies and assets.
 His financial activities, how he has spent his money, whether he has transferred it with the prospect of Court actions in mind will all almost certainly become areas of considerable interest for the Trustee in Bankruptcy and other interested parties to investigate.
 The Trustee will, no doubt, also wish to investigate ownership of the Trafalgar funds and accounts.

-Footnote: see contributing notes from Barrister, Adrian Davies, beneath on the legal status surrounding this bankruptcy.
+Footnote: See contributing notes below from a barrister about some of the legal issues surrounding this bankruptcy.

 Details of the bankruptcy are now available on the Individual Insolvency Register, which can be found here.